ckkelvinchan/RealBasicVSR/README.md

 **Acknowedgement**: Our work is built upon [MMEditing](https://github.com/open-mmlab/mmediting).
 The code will also appear in MMEditing soon.
 Please follow and star this repository and MMEditing!

-**Please feel free to ask any questions.
+**Feel free to ask questions.
 I am currently working on some other stuff but will try my best to reply.
-Plese star also the repository of [BasicVSR++](https://github.com/ckkelvinchan/BasicVSR_PlusPlus), which is also accepted to CVPR 2022!**
+If you are also interested in [BasicVSR++](https://github.com/ckkelvinchan/BasicVSR_PlusPlus), which is also accepted to CVPR 2022, please don't hesitate to star!**